Analysts to explorers: investing in European equities.

-This involves going beyond the world of bits and investing heavily into the world of atoms: refurbishment and quality control centres need to be built, and logistics and delivery infrastructure needs to be created.
+Autohero requires refurbishment and quality control centres to be built, and logistics and delivery infrastructure to be created.

-But the potential rewards of imagination could be tremendous in this case.
-If Auto1 manages to make the model work and delights consumers by delivering used cars at attractive prices and of consistent quality straight to their homes (with the opportunity to return a car within seven days), then it has a real shot at transforming this industry.
+But if it delights consumers by delivering used cars at attractive prices and consistent quality straight to their homes, it has a real shot at transforming this industry.

-We can imagine a future in which Auto1 creates a marketplace so liquid and a logistics backbone so strong that consumers change their habits at a more fundamental level.
+We can imagine Auto1 creating a marketplace so liquid and a logistics backbone so strong that consumers change their habits at a more fundamental level.

-Why shouldn’t consumers exchange their car more often to better match what they have in the garage with what they need for daily life?
-Why should Auto1 confine its ambition to used cars when its infrastructure could also be used to sell and service new cars?
+Why shouldn’t families exchange their cars more often to suit their evolving needs?
+Why should Auto1 confine its ambition to used cars when it could also use its infrastructure to sell and service new cars?
 Why should Auto1 stop at merely being the middleman?